sarsamurmu/reboost/docs/built-in-plugins/postcss.md

 #### `ctx`
 Type: `object`

-Like webpack's [postcss-loader](https://www.npmjs.com/package/postcss-loader#context-ctx), this plugin also exposes context `ctx` to the config file, so that your config file can be dynamic like
+Like webpack's [`postcss-loader`](https://www.npmjs.com/package/postcss-loader#context-ctx), this plugin also exposes context `ctx` to the config file, so that your config file can be dynamic.
+Like so

 `postcss.config.js`
 ```js